Home » How To » How to Completely Clear All Cache in Windows 10

 4. If you see a warning message, click “Yes” or “Continue“.

-As soon as you confirm the action, the Windows temp files are cleared.
+As soon as you confirm the action, the Windows temp cache is cleared.
 If any files are in use, Windows cannot delete them.
 It is normal.
-Just delete what you can in the temp folder and close File Explorer.
+Just delete what you can in the Windows temp folder and close File Explorer.

 3. If you see a warning message, press “Continue“.

-4. Now, select all the files and folders with “Ctrl + A” keybinding.
+4. Select all the files and folders with the “Ctrl + A” shortcut.

 Clear-prefetch-cache-150820